The 20 Best Books About Thailand to Read Before You Go

 Non-Fiction to Understand Thai Culture and History

 Now let’s get real.
 These are the books that help you understand Thailand.
-Not just what to eat or where to stay, but how things work here.
+Not just what to eat or where to stay, but how things actually work here.
 Why people do what they do.
 How history, politics, and everyday life all connect.
 If you’re the kind of traveler who wants more than pretty views, start here.

 6. Thailand: A Short History by David Wyatt